 Public Transport Victoria

 Melbourne Victoria 3001

-If you are unhappy with the response you receive, you can also discuss matters with the Public Transport Ombudsman (new window), a not-for-profit, independent organisation that works to resolve complaints about public transport in Victoria.
+If you're not satisfied with the response you get to your feedback, you can also discuss matters with the Public Transport Ombudsman (new window), a not-for-profit, independent organisation that works to resolve complaints about public transport in Victoria.